Entangled Interactions Between Religion and National Consciousness in Central and Eastern Europe

 Release :

-Download or read book Entangled Interactions between Religion and National Consciousness in Central and Eastern Europe written by Yoko Aoshima and published by Academic Studies PRess.
-This book was released on 2021-01-26 with total page 291 pages.
+Download or read book Entangled Interactions Between Religion and National Consciousness in Central and Eastern Europe written by Yoko Aoshima and published by Lithuanian Studies Without Bor.
+This book was released on 2020 with total page 220 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: This book elucidates the complicated relationship between religion and national consciousness in the modern world, highlighting various cases within Central and Eastern Europe.
-Through these analyses, contributors demonstrate how religion, far from disappearing, strongly impacted the emerging national consciousness.
-Starting with the pre-modern era, essays examine the long-term transformation of religious, political, and social situations of the region.
+Book excerpt: This book elucidates the complicated relationship between religion and national consciousness in the modern world, highlighting various cases in Central and Eastern Europe.
+Though those analyses, the authors show how religion, far from disappearing, strongly impacted the emerging national consciousness.
+Starting with the pre-modern era in this region, the book examines the long-term transformation of religious, political, and social situations of the region.
 In addition, the book considers the impact of imperial powers, which tended to be linked with a universal religion.
-Light is also shed on the multifaceted nature of nations, which contribute to a new vision of the historical transformation of the region that enriches the general theories of nationalism.
+It finally sheds light on the multifaceted nature of nations in this region, which contributes to evoke a new vision of the historical transformation of the region that enriches the general theories of nationalism.

 Entangled Interactions between Religion and National Consciousness in Central and Eastern Europe